Open Research Calls

 The course (free of charge) will take place for 2 hours a week, with one day’s retreat between week 7 & 8.

-It will commence in either February or April – exact date to be confirmed (depending on which group you are recruited into), from 7-9pm.
+The courses will commence in either February/March or April/May – exact dates to be confirmed (depending on which group you are recruited into), from 7-9pm.

-For more information, enquire at firstname.lastname@example.org or 018748349 or alternatively contact Anna Berry, Trainee Clinical Psychologist by email: email@example.com
+For more information, contact us at firstname.lastname@example.org or 018748349 or alternatively contact Anna Berry, Trainee Clinical Psychologist by email: email@example.com

 Looking for an alternative family day out and a way to help ADHD research?